Automorphisms of local fields of period $p$ and nilpotent class $<p$: Explicit calculations in

 \section{Explicit calculations in $L_h$}

-In this Section we apply the above techniques to study $h_{<p}$ modulo $\c L(p)$.
-In Subsection \ref{S4} we've just studied the properties of $h_{<p}$ modulo $\c L^{(c_0)}$ what was sufficient to characterize the property of $h_{<p}$ to be arithmetical.
-If we want to describe completely the structure of the Lie algebra $L_h$ we need to know the structure of $h_{<p}$ modulo $\c L(p)$.
+In this Section we apply the above techniques to study the lifts $h(p)=h_{<p}|_{\c K(p)}$.
+In Subsection \ref{S4} we studied the properties of $h_{<p}|_{\c K^{(c_0)}}$ and that was sufficient to characterize the property of $h_{<p}$ to be arithmetical over $\c K$.
+If we want to describe completely the structure of the Lie algebra $L_h$ we need to study the invariants $\ad\,h(p)$ and $c_1$ of $h(p)$.

-Suppose $h_{<p}$ is given, as earlier, via
+Suppose $h(p)$ is given, as earlier, via

-with the appropriate $c\in\c L_{\c K}$.
-Then the relevant elements $c_1\otimes U$ and $V_a=\ad h_{<p}(D_{a0})$, $a\in\Z ^0(p)$, satisfy recurrent relation \eqref{E3.4}.
-This allows us to proceed from solutions $(c_1, \sum _at^{-a}V_a)$ obtained modulo $\c M(p-1)+\c L(s)_{\c K}$ to the appropriate ``more precise'' solutions modulo $\c M (p-1) +\c L(s+1)_{\c K}$, for all $1\leqslant s<p$.
+with the appropriate $\bar c\in\c M\,\op{mod}\,\c M(p-1)$.
+Then the relevant elements $c_1\in\c L_{\c K}\,\op{mod}\,\c M(p-1)$ and $V_{a0}=\ad h(p)(D_{a0})\in\bar{\c L}_k=\c L_k/\c L(p)_k$, $a\in\Z ^0(p)$, satisfy recurrent relation \eqref{E3.4}.
+This allows us to proceed from solutions $(c_1, \sum _at^{-a}V_{a0})$ obtained modulo $\c M(p-1)+\c L(s)_{\c K}$ to the appropriate ``more precise'' solutions modulo $\c M (p-1) +\c L(s+1)_{\c K}$, for all $1\leqslant s<p$.

-As earlier, let $c_1=\sum _{m\in\Z }c_1(m)t^m$, where all $c_1(m)\in\c L_k$.
+As earlier, let $c_1=\sum _{m\in\Z }c_1(m)t^m$, where all $c_1(m)\in\bar{\c L}_k$.
 Introduce $c_1^+=\sum _{m>0}c_1(m)t^{m}$ and $c_1^-=\sum _{m<0}c_1(m)t^m$.
 Then

-In this Section we find ``precise'' formulas for $c^+$, $c(0)$ and $\op{ad}h_{<p}(D_0)$.
+In this Section we find ``precise'' formulas for $c^+$, $c(0)$ and $V_0=\alpha _0^{-1}V_{00}=\op{ad}h(p)(D_0)$.
 When choosing $c_1^+$ we use the operator $\c S$ from Subsection \ref{S2.2}.
 When choosing $c_1(0)$ we must act more carefully.
-The expression for $\op{ad}D_0$ is given in Proposition \ref{P5.4} below.
+The expression for $\op{ad}h(p)(D_0)$ is given in Proposition \ref{P5.4} below.

-It would be very interesting to resolve completely recurrent relation \eqref{E3.4} and to find reasonably compact formulas for $c_1^-$ and all the elements $V_a=\op{ad}\,h_{<p}(D_{a0})$, $a\in\Z ^+(p)$.
+It would be very interesting to resolve completely recurrent relation \eqref{E3.4} and to find reasonably compact formulas for $c_1^-$ and all the elements $V_{a0}=\op{ad}\,h(p)(D_{a0})$, $a\in\Z ^+(p)$.
 This would generalize explicit calculations from Subsection \ref{S3.6}.
-Some steps in this direction were made recently by K.McCabe (Durham University) in his forthcoming Thesis.
+Some steps in this direction were made recently by K.\,McCabe (PhD Thesis, Durham University).